Distant Object Localisation from Noisy Image Segmentation Sequences: Materials and Methods

 \subsection{Problem Setup}

 To study the problem in detail, we defined a simulation in which a target object is projected onto a camera plane using a pinhole camera model.
-The simulation is flexible and allows quick testing of different targets, distances, and noise variations.
+The simulation was flexible and allowed quick testing of different targets, distances, and noise variations.

 The simulated target was defined as a three-dimensional cube for simplicity.
 The cube was defined by its eight corners, which were used to project the cube into the simulated two-dimensional camera image, where a single point projection was computed as